MicrosoftDocs/windows-dev-docs/hub/android/defender-settings.md

 5. Scroll to the **Exclusions** heading and select **Add or remove exclusions**
 6. Select **+ Add an exclusion**.
 You will then need to choose whether the exclusion you wish to add is a **File**, **Folder**, **File type**, or **Process**.

+## Recommended exclusions

-The following list shows the default location of each Android Studio directory that you should exclude from real-time scanning:
+The following list shows the default location of each Android Studio directory recommended to add as an exclusion from Windows Defender real-time scanning:

 - Gradle cache: `%USERPROFILE%\.gradle`
 - Android Studio projects: `%USERPROFILE%\AndroidStudioProjects`
 - Android SDK: `%USERPROFILE%\AppData\Local\Android\SDK`
 - Android Studio system files: `%USERPROFILE%\.AndroidStudio<version>\system`

+These directory locations may not apply to your project if you have not used the default locations set by Android Studio or if you have downloaded a project from GitHub (for example).
+Consider adding an exclusion to the directory of your current Android development project, wherever that may be located.

 Additional exclusions you may want to consider include:

 - Visual Studio dev environment process: `devenv.exe`
 - Visual Studio build process: `msbuild.exe`
 - JetBrains directory: `%LOCALAPPDATA%\JetBrains\<Transient directory (folder)>`

-These directory locations may not apply to your project if you have not used the default locations set by Android Studio or if you have downloaded a project from GitHub (for example).
-Consider adding an exclusion to the directory of your current Android development project, wherever that may be located.

 ![Windows Defender Add Exclusion screenshot](../images/windows-defender-exclusions.png)